Initial Programming Exercises On Simple Neural Networks

 - If you try to use another desired output (e.g., the sum of different sinusoids with different phases and period) the system should be quite good to reproduce it during the initial transient phase

 Reinforcement-learning neural network models

 Q-LearningReinforcement learning is an important family of algorithms that allow the simulation of intelligent agents (e.g., simulated animals or intelligent robots) that learn to accomplish a task by trial-and-error while interacting with the world.
 Q-Learning is one of the two most important and basic reinforcement learning algorithms, the other being the actor-critic model.
 Q-learning is based on a series of states s (s ∈ S, S = all states), a series of actions a (a ∈ A, A = all actions), and a series of “valuations” q (q ∈ Q, Q = all valuations) for each state-action to pass to a new state.

 There are two different ways to implement Q-learning:

 - Tabular Q-Learning: This is based on a 2-entry table, not a neural-network implementation and so it is not useful as a biological model.
-However, we suggest to take a look to this page related to tabular Q-learning because it helps you starting to understand which kind of problems Q-learning can solve and how:
+However, we suggest taking a look to this page related to tabular Q-learning because it helps you start to understand which kind of problems Q-learning can solve and how: